hexbatch/apple-core/core-docs/step-4-actions/server-api.md

 These are put into sets or changed after they are added.
 The type has to be already registered.
-The attributes on the elements have to match all the visible attributes to the server (see server level for a type)
+The attributes on the elements have to match all the visible attributes to the server (see server level for a type) The type of the element is added to the server too, when an elemement is first added.
+A type cannot be added by itself.

 ## Removing elements
 a server can call to remove one or more elements, listed by uuid, in an array the element is deleted from the records (so removed from all sets)

-## adding types
-A server can call and set new types from it to here.

-## removing types
-A server can call and remove a type, this also removes all elements of that type

-## requesting types and elements
+## requesting elements
 when someone wants to move a set from one server to another, the elements may be from different servers.
 The users owning/moving the set must be known to the target server first.
 The recieving server will see which servers are not on its list, and do the create server handshake,